 This bottom-up approach involves activity, companionship and opportunities to experience engaging activity that does not overwhelm or dysregulate.
 The result is that the fore-brain, (cortex) becomes available for…top-down approaches.
 Before attempting any talking therapy there are opportunities for coaching.
 This initially involves the practical aspects of adventure activity, how to do this and to solve that, and then more abstract thought such as how to relate to others and how to understand myself.
 Basic psychoeducation becomes understood and opens the door to talking therapies with a therapist.

-The three phased Complex Trauma treatment process (Cloitre et al., 2012) is followed in most Adventure Therapy and required of all Complex Trauma focused Adventure Therapy (Pringle, 2016).
+The three phased Complex Trauma treatment process (Cloitre et al., 2012) is followed in most Adventure Therapy and required of all Adventure Therapy for Complex Trauma (Pringle, 2016).
 The phases are:

 This phased approach moves the participant gently and with control through the bottom-up and then the top-down process.
 This takes time and repetition of lived experiences.
-However, the process can be startlingly rapid when using Complex Trauma Focused Adventure Therapy.
+However, the process can be startlingly rapid when using Adventure Therapy for Complex Trauma.

-The sophistication of the 4x4=4 model of complex trauma focused Adventure Therapy is through the phased treatment, following current neurological based bottom-up and top-down practices while also simultaneously harnessing four domains of adventure experience (Pryor, Carpenter, & Townsend, 2005):
+The sophistication of the 4x5=4 model of Adventure Therapy for Complex Trauma is through the phased treatment, following current neurological based bottom-up and top-down practices while also simultaneously harnessing five domains of adventure experience (Pryor, Carpenter, & Townsend, 2005):

 Trauma Focused Adventure Therapy targets four key benefits (Pringle, 2015):